 Do I need to prime before applying silicone masonry paint?

 On freshly applied thin-coat mineral renders cured for at least 5 days, no separate primer is needed — the diluted first coat of Atlas Salta penetrates the pore structure and primes the surface in one operation.
-On older, more absorbent or powdery substrates such as aged cement render, bare blockwork or recycled brick, a consolidating primer such as Atlas Uni-Grunt is strongly recommended.
+On older, more absorbent, or powdery substrates such as aged cement render, bare blockwork, or recycled brick, a consolidating primer such as Atlas Uni-Grunt is strongly recommended.
 It binds loose particles and evens out absorption so the paint dries uniformly without patchiness.
-Matching the correct primer type to your wall is the most effective step you can take to prevent adhesion failure and colour variation on the finished facade.
+Matching the correct primer type to your wall is the most effective single step you can take to prevent adhesion failure and colour variation on the finished facade.